 - Direct mail and virtual gifts

-The good news is virtually everyone in the business world uses email—and in fact, business professionals receive 126 emails at work each day on average.
-The bad news is that much of it is spam and people are primed to ignore it.
-Your challenge is writing an email that gets past their spam trap, a subject line and body copy that passes the ‘Is this a real person?’ sniff test and a call-to-action clear enough to inspire a response.
+The good news is virtually everyone in the business world uses email.
+The bad news is that much of it is spam, and people are primed to ignore it.
+Your challenge is writing an email that gets past their spam trap, a subject line and body copy that passes the ‘Is this a real person?’ sniff test, and a call-to-action clear enough to inspire a response.

 - Ask yourself what else in their inbox is competing for their attention

 - Use shorter emails if you know they’ll be reading on mobile